DendyDarin/DendyDarin/README.md

 ## Summary of My Journey
 👩‍💻 Started as a Highway Engineer.

-🧠 I'm currently learning Data Science
+🧠 I'm currently learning Game Developmet

-👯‍♀️ I'm looking to collaborate on Data Science project
+👯‍♀️ I'm looking to collaborate on Game project

-🤔 I'm looking for help with other Data Scientist
+🤔 I'm looking for help with other Game Developer

 💬 Ask me about anything!